RIKEN-RCCS/lens3/v2/doc/design.md

 ## Security

 Security mainly depends on the setting of the frontend proxy.
 Please consult experts for setting up the proxy.
-Accesses to Lens3-Reg are authenticated as it is behind the proxy, and thus it is of less concern.
-Accesses to Lens3-Mux is restricted by checks on a pair of a bucket and a secret.
+Accesses to Registrar are authenticated as it is behind the proxy, and thus it is of less concern.
+Accesses to Multiplexer is restricted by checks on a pair of a bucket and a secret.
 The checks are in functions "serve_XXX_access()".
 Please review those functions intensively.

 ## Testing the Service

 Release tests on Web-UI shall be performed manually.
+Some of the obvious errors of users should be reported properly.

 ### Unwritable bucket-directory

 Making a pool for an unwritable bucket-directory is an error.
 Check the pool become inoperable.
-This error is visible to users.

 ### Unwritable bucket-directory for a bucket

-First make a bucket, then remove the directory of the bucket in the bucket-directory.
-Make the bucket-directory unwritable.
-Starting a backend tries to make a bucket in the backend, but it should fail.
-Check the pool DOES NOT become inoperable.
-This error is NOT visible to users.
+Or, first make a pool, and then make the bucket-directory unwritable.
+Making a bucket should fail.
+This error should be visible to users as a Web-UI error.
+Check the pool does not become inoperable.

+### Unwritable bucket

+Making a bucket should be an error when a regular file exists with the same name as the bucket.
+This error should be visible to users as a Web-UI error.
+Check the pool does not become inoperable.

 ### Forced Heartbeat Failure

 Kill by STOP the backend process.
 It causes heartbeat failure.
 Note that it leaves backend and "sudo" processes in the STOP state.

-### Forced Termination of Lens3-Mux and a backend
+### Forced Termination of Multiplexer and a backend

 Kill the Lens3 services or the backend process.